Drop-in payments integration guide

 ...

-That same data also contains readyForStorage and supportsStorage booleans.
+It also contains `readyForStorage` and `supportsStorage` booleans.

-A readyForStorage value of true doesn't indicate that customers can reuse that same source in future transactions.
-To accomplish that, you must associate the source with the customer.
-This request flips the source's reusable value to true.
+A `readyForStorage` value of `true` doesn't indicate that customers can reuse that same [source ](https://app.gitbook.com/s/x8fSFzVR3sg0TsNWwwVz/sources)in future transactions.
+To accomplish that, you must [associate the source with the customer](https://docs.digitalriver.com/digital-river-api/payment-sources/using-the-source-identifier#attaching-sources-to-customers).
+This request flips the source's [`reusable`](https://docs.digitalriver.com/digital-river-api/payment-sources#reusable-or-single-use) value to `true`.

-The supportsStorage value indicates whether the source supports reusability.
+The `supportsStorage` value indicates whether the [source supports reusability](https://docs.digitalriver.com/digital-river-api/payment-sources#reusable-or-single-use).

-If you set showTermsOfSaleDisclosure to true, then the event's data contains consents.
-The termsOfSale boolean references Digital River's terms of sale.
-The eula and termsOfUse booleans indicate whether consents in the configuration object contains a eula.url and/or termsOfUse.url.
+If you set [`showTermsOfSaleDisclosure`](#show-terms-of-sale-disclosure) to `true`, then `data` also contains `consents`.
+Its `termsOfSale` boolean references Digital River's terms of sale and its `eula` and `termsOfUse` booleans indicate whether [`consents`](#add-disclosures) in the [configuration object](#configuring-drop-in-payments) contains a `eula.url` and `termsOfUse.url`.

 {